-Be it fish, meat or a cheeky slab of cheese, smoky flavours in food are back.
-Here’s how to tackle what to drink with them.
+Be it fish, meat or a cheeky slab of cheese, smoky flavours in food are delicious.
+Here are the perfect beverages to drink alongside them

 Some drinks simply can’t stand up to the bold flavours of smoky, grilled or charred food.